 Besides acquiring CHP elsewhere and then depositing it on Coin, there's another way to add this token to your account balance.
 You can transfer some of your USDT holdings into CHP right at the cashier.

 To do so, open the cashier by clicking on a wallet icon located near the top-right of the poker lobby.
-Then select the “Exchange CHP” tab on the top-right.
+Then select the “Buy CHP” tab on the top-right.

-You can enter an amount of Tether to trade for CHP or CHP to trade for USDT.
+You can enter an amount of Tether to trade for CHP.
 There is a 5% fee taken for performing the exchange.
-There is a weekly limit of 1 million CHP placed on your total withdrawals, P2P transactions, and in-house exchanges.
+There is a weekly limit of 2 million CHP placed on your total withdrawals, P2P transactions, and in-house exchanges.
 This works out to tens of thousands of dollars worth of CHP per week, which is almost certainly more than you'll ever need.

 Users can expect to receive their withdrawals within a few hours if using Bitcoin.
 CHP, ETH, and USDT payouts are processed even more quickly, sometimes within a few minutes.